Which Source of Fleet or Trucking Data is Right for You?

 Uses: Offerings for all aspects of the fleet life cycle: purchase, operate, maintain, dispose

-Pros: Inferred data is the only way to get local fleet information in the 10 restricted states, where data is not available from the states.
-It can help give a more complete picture for national fleets that operate in states where data is both available and not available.
+Pros: Estimated data is the only way to get local fleet information in the 10 restricted states, where data is not available from the states.
+It can give a more complete picture for national fleets that operate in states where data is both available and not available.

-The Bottom Line: This can be a great way to fill in companies in certain markets, where otherwise data is not available.
+The Bottom Line: Estimated data is the only way to get a truer picture of the fleet market including all vehicles and all states.
+It allows you to reach local and intrastate fleets.
+This can be a great way to reach companies in certain markets, where otherwise data is not available.

 Business Intelligence Databases